mattvchandler/2050/README.md

 Alternatively, you can use your device's accelerometer (if it has one) to change gravity by rotating your device.
-In-game gravity will point toward real gravity (note: may not work correctly in space, other planets, free-fall, etc…) New balls are generated as the device is turned more than a few degrees.
+In-game gravity will point toward real gravity (note: may not work correctly in space, other planets, free-fall, etc...)
+New balls are generated as the device is turned more than a few degrees.

 Manipulate the direction of gravity to touch and merge balls of the same size / color / number together.
-For example, two '2' balls will make a '4' ball, two '4's make an '8' …
+For example, two '2' balls will make a '4' ball, two '4's make an '8' ...

 You win once you achieve a '2048' ball, but you have the option to continue playing afterwards.
 Can you get to '4096'?
 It is possible.
 '8192'?
 I don't know